AXIOMPHARMACEUTICALS

 Can B7-33 cause dangerous drops in blood pressure like other vasodilators?

 Preclinical research suggests transient hypotension due to vasodilatory effects is possible.
-Users may experience symptomatic hypotension including dizziness or lightheadedness.
+Users may symptomatic hypotension including dizziness or lightheadedness.
 Those with pre-existing hypotension or on antihypertensive medications must be cautious.
 No human data exists on hypotension incidence or management.